 India is a complex mosaic of ethnic, linguistic, religious, and social groupings.
 Because of this diversity, it is extremely difficult to adequately describe any single people group.
-Ranking second only to China among the world's most populous countries, India has a population of more than 1,000,000,000.

 India may be divided into four main regions: the Himalayas, the northern river-plains region, the Deccan, and the Eastern and Western Ghat Mountains.
 Because of numerous geographical features, climatic conditions are also diversified on both a seasonal and regional basis, ranging from tropical to temperate extremes.

 In the midst of this complexity can be found the Bhin.
 They are located mainly in the eastern state of Tripura.
 Their language is unclassified, and little is known about their specific lifestyle and culture.

 Most of India's population lives in rural areas and is engaged in some form of agricultural activity.
 Many are farmers barely growing enough to survive.
 Farms are extremely small in size and often very fragmented.
 The raising of livestock, particularly horned cattle, buffalo, horses, and mules, is a central feature of the agricultural economy.
 Because of Hindu influence, however, these animals are used almost exclusively as beasts of burden rather than sources of meat.